1 June 2022

-When acting as a data controller, each Crefovi Entity, processing Personal data in accordance with the Client and third party data privacy notice (as applicable), will comply with these principles:
+When acting as a data controller, each Crefovi Entity, processing Personal data in accordance with the Client and third party data privacy notice (as applicable), will comply with the following principles:

-- European Personal Data will be processed transparently, fairly and lawfully: Data subjects will have available to them, to the extent the relevant Data subjects are not already aware of or in receipt of, information as to the identity of the data controller(s), the purposes for which their Personal data may be used (subject to any permitted restrictions on the provision of such information, for example in connection with crime prevention, legal proceedings or taxation, or where prohibited by Applicable Law), the legal basis for processing and other relevant information as required by applicable EU Privacy Laws.
-Such information will include details of the rights available to Data subjects under EU Privacy Laws.
+1.1.
+European Personal Data will be processed transparently, fairly and lawfully: data subjects will have available to them, to the extent the relevant data subjects are not already aware of, or in receipt of, information as to the identity of the data controller(s), the purposes for which their Personal data may be used (subject to any permitted restrictions on the provision of such information, for example in connection with crime prevention, legal proceedings or taxation, or where prohibited by Applicable Law), the legal basis for processing and other relevant information as required by applicable EU Privacy Laws.
+Such information will include details of the rights available to data subjects under EU Privacy Laws.

-- Special category data will be processed only where strictly necessary for the firm’s legitimate business purposes and in accordance with the safeguards required by applicable EU Privacy Laws.
+1.3.
+Special category data will be processed only where strictly necessary for the firm’s legitimate business purposes and in accordance with the requirements of applicable EU Privacy Laws.

-- European Personal Data will not be retained for longer than is necessary for the purposes for which it is processed, and will be retained in accordance with the firm’s documented data retention policies (subject to regulatory requirements or applicable EU Privacy Laws).
+1.5.
+European Personal Data will not be retained for longer than is necessary for the purposes for which it is processed, and will be retained in accordance with the firm’s documented data retention policies (subject to regulatory requirements of applicable EU Privacy Laws).

 2. Data security

-Each Crefovi Entity shall without delay notify the Global data privacy officer at Crefovi of any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to European Personal Data which is processed by such Crefovi Entity (a ‟security breach”).
-The Global data privacy officer will keep appropriate records documenting the security breach, any potential impact on Data subjects and any remedial action taken.
-The Global data privacy officer shall ensure that notifications are made to relevant Data Protection Authorities and affected Data subjects as may be required under EU Privacy Laws.
-The Global data privacy officer will share the records of security breaches concerning European Personal Data which is processed by a Crefovi Entity as a data controller in the EEA with the DPA in their country or jurisdiction if requested by that DPA to do so.
+2.2.
+Each Crefovi Entity shall without delay notify the firm’s Global data privacy officer of any Security breach.
+The Global data privacy officer will keep appropriate records documenting the Security breach, any potential impact on data subjects and any remedial action taken.
+The Global data privacy officer shall ensure that notifications are made to relevant Data Protection Authorities and affected data subjects as may be required under EU Privacy Laws.
+The Global data privacy officer will share the records of security breaches concerning European Personal Data which is processed by a Crefovi Entity as a data controller in the EEA or in the UK, with the DPA in their country or jurisdiction, if requested by that DPA to do so.

 3. Working with data processors

-Where the Crefovi Entity is established in the EEA and engages a third party data processor established outside the EEA to process European Personal Data on its behalf, the Crefovi Entity will either:
+3.3.
+Where the Crefovi Entity is established in the EEA or the UK, and engages a third party data processor established outside the EEA or the UK, to process European Personal Data on its behalf, the Crefovi Entity will either:

 4. Staff training

-Each Crefovi Entity will also ensure that Personnel who have access to or responsibility for handling personal data are provided with appropriate guidance and training.
+4.3.
+Each Crefovi Entity will also ensure that Personnel who have access to, or responsibility for, handling personal data are provided with appropriate guidance and training.